driving in Netherlands - Hero

 • For a guide to Dutch road signs, download our PDF – make sure to learn the give way to trams sign!

-• At junctions, you have right of way where there's a yellow and white diamond-shaped sign - and you have to give way where there's a row of white triangular signs on the road
+• At junctions, you have the right of way where there's a yellow and white diamond-shaped sign – and you must give way where there's a row of white triangular signs on the road.

-• Whilst not compulsory, it is recommended that you take a warning triangle
+• Whilst not compulsory, it’s recommended that you take a warning triangle.

 Our route